Princess Kate back home from hospital after abdominal surgery and recovering well, Kensington Palace says

 The palace initially announced that Kate was recovering from what it called a planned abdominal surgery.
 It said Kate would spend up to two weeks at the clinic where she had the procedure, and then up to several months recuperating at home in Windsor, making it unlikely she will return to public duties until after Easter at the end of March.

-The palace stressed that her surgery was not cancer related, but it has provided no further detail, noting that Kate is keen to maintain her privacy.
+The palace stressed that her surgery was not cancer related, but it has provided no further detail, noting that Kate is eager to maintain her privacy.

 The royal family has a history of closely guarding, or at least attempting to closely guard its most personal information, and some Brits welcomed them acknowledging their health issues at all.